09:00 Welcome and Introduction (P00a) Melissa Kaiser, Director, Compliance, SOCSoter

 16:00 A Trusted Ecosystem Is Essential for Building and Maintaining a Low-Cost & Effective Compliance Program (L03b) Leslie Weinstein, Owner, The Cyber Advisor

-16:30 CMMC’s Here, but Is My Supply Chain Ready?: Understanding and Allocating the Risk Presented by CMMC’s Mandatory Flowdown Requirements (L03c) Adam Bartolanzo, Principle, Miles & Stockbridge P.C.
+16:30 CMMC’s Here, but Is My Supply Chain Ready?: Understanding and Allocating the Risk Presented by CMMC’s Mandatory Flowdown Requirements (L03c) Roger Abbott, Co-chair of the ABA Public Contract Law on Cybersecurity and Emerging Technologies, Miles & Stockbridge

 15:30 If It Isn’t Documented, It Doesn’t Exist (M03a) Stuart Itkin, Chief Security Evangelist, Futurefeed